-- All insurance policies—such as life, homeowner’s, disability, medical, and car
+- Life, homeowner’s, disability, medical, and car insurance policies

-- Employment benefit plans—stock options, bonuses, insurance, or guaranteed wage increases
+- Employment benefit plans, including stock options, bonuses, insurance, etc.

 - Appraisals and photos of valuables